 An original painting will hold its value and/or appreciate much more than a print.
-As of the year 2020, Mr. Solomon is no longer producing original works of art, so the value of his originals will begin to climb in the coming years.
-Our current estimate would put most originals at a value of $500-$5,000 depending on size, subject, quality and year.
+As of the year 2020, Mr. Solomon is no longer producing original works of art.
+Our current estimate would put most originals at a value of $300-$5,000 depending on size, subject, quality and year.

 Original works were painted on thick, textured watercolor paper (most often Arches 300 lb.), while prints are almost always on smooth paper that is less rigid.
 (One exception to this rule is the “Spanish Window” prints that were printed on watercolor paper and retouched by hand.)
 You may need to remove a piece from the frame to determine if it’s a print or original.
 Originals are often painted to the edge of the paper and/or have an uneven border with only one signature.

 A select number of David Solomon’s paintings have been reproduced as full-size limited edition archival prints.
 Some of those pieces are shown below.
 They are typically around 22″ x 28″ to 24″ x 30″ (approximate sizes) with a white border.
 These prints typically sold for around $200-$250 unframed from 1970-2005.
 The retail value would be about the same today.
 Prints will often have two signatures.